#454: Data Pipelines with Dagster Transcript

 07:43 sorts of things because people don't speak Python back then, two, seven days and whatever.

-07:49 Not that people speak Python, but is it different in the sense that, "Hey, I could give them
+07:48 Not that people speak Python, but is it different in the sense that like, hey, I could give them

-07:58 A little more or less you building and just plug it in?
+07:58 Like a little more or less you build and just like plug it in?

-08:07 I know we had this movement a little bit back where everyone was going to learn SQL and
+08:07 I know we had this like movement a little bit back where everyone was going to learn

-08:13 I was never that bullish on that trend because if I'm a marketing person, I've got 10,000
+08:12 I was never that bullish on that trend because like if I'm a marketing person, I've got 10,000

 08:18 things to do and learning to code isn't going to be a priority ever.

-08:22 So I think building interfaces for people that are easy to use and speak well to them
+08:22 So I think building interfaces for people that are easy to use and speaks well to them is always

 08:32 I don't think I'll ever want to use PyGUI again.